Brood interruption: control of Varroa mites

 |

-- Rearrange frames, remove old frames and spray all bees, including those that are in the hive, with oxalic acid (as mentioned in factsheet 1.3.1.).
-Spraying has the advantage of simultaneously checking all frames.
-Treatment can also be carried out using sublimation.
+- Rearrange the frames, remove old frames, and spray all bees — including those inside the hive — with oxalic acid.
+The spray treatment has the advantage of allowing all frames to be checked at the same time.
+The treatment can also be carried out by oxalic acid vaporisation.

-- After 24 h and without spraying her, return the queen to the colony or introduce a new queen using a cage closed with candy.
+- After 24 hours, return the queen to the colony without spraying her, or introduce a new queen using a slow-release cage with fondant.

-- Add a feeder and immediately provide liquid feed to the colony (ideally sugar water 1:1) to stimulate brood rearing.
-If new foundation frames are installed, it is very important to ensure a constant food supply for 2 weeks so that they are quickly and properly drawn out.
+- Add a feeder and immediately provide the colony with liquid feeding (sugar syrup 1:1 is preferable) to stimulate brood rearing.
+If new foundation frames are installed, it is very important to ensure a constant supply of feed for 2 weeks so that they are drawn out quickly and completely.

-- Check that the queen is active one week after the oxalic acid treatment.
+- Verify that the queen is laying actively one week after the oxalic acid treatment.

-- Carry out the 2nd summer treatment with formic acid at the beginning of September
+- Carry out the 2nd summer formic acid treatment at the beginning of September.

 |

-Another method consists of removing all frames containing brood.
-New nuclei can be formed using the removed frames, and the mother colony thus significantly reduces its parasite load.
-In cases of high infestation, this technique is preferred over caging.
-It nevertheless requires having enough drawn frames available to replace the removed frames.
+Another method consists of removing all brood frames.
+New nucleus colonies can be formed from the removed frames, and the varroa infestation level of the parent colony is thereby reduced significantly.
+In cases of heavy infestation, this technique is preferred over caging.
+It does, however, require sufficient drawn frames to be available to replace the frames removed.

-- Immediately after the last honey harvest in July, find the queen in the selected colonies and temporarily place her in a closed introduction cage.
+- Immediately after the last honey harvest in July, locate the queen in the selected colonies and place her temporarily in a closed introduction cage.

-- Remove all frames with brood and place them in a 6-frame nuc (nucleus).
+- Remove all brood frames and place them in a nucleus box with 6 frames.

-- Replace the removed frames with drawn frames or with foundation frames
+- Replace the removed frames with drawn frames or foundation frames.

-- Place the 6-frame nuc with the brood frames at a distance of at least 3 kilometers from the production colonies, open immediately, but keep the entrances narrow
+- Place the nucleus box with the brood frames at a distance of at least 3 kilometres from the production colonies; open the entrance immediately but narrowly.

-- Introduce a queen or let the nuc raise a new queen
+- Introduce a queen or allow emergency queen rearing.

-- 10 days after setting up the nuc, treat with oxalic acid
+- 10 days after establishing the nucleus, treat with oxalic acid.

 |